-Malnutrition: Low body weight and/or low fat free mass (FFM) is common in COPD, particularly in those patients with severe disease, due to an inadequate nutritional intake compared to energy expenditure.
+Malnutrition: Low body weight and/or low fat free mass (FFM) is common in COPD, particularly in those patients with severe disease and those who are socially deprived (Collins 2016), due to an inadequate nutritional intake compared to energy expenditure.
 Energy intake may be reduced due to breathlessness during eating, hyperinflation of lungs causing pressure on the stomach and loss of appetite induced by drugs (Sridhar 2006).
 At the same time, energy demands may be increased due to the energy costs of breathing and the metabolic costs of respiratory tract infections (Sridhar 2006).
 As a result, low BMI and loss of FFM are common in COPD patients and this increases COPD mortality risk, being inversely associated with respiratory and peripheral muscle function, exercise capacity and health status (Vestbo 2006, Schols 2005).
 Two meta-analyses have shown that high calorie nutritional support has small, yet beneficial effects in COPD, particularly in those who are undernourished.
-A systematic review which included 13 RCTs of nutritional support conducted a meta-analysis that showed a pooled increase in mean weight, which was greatest in undernourished patients [1.94 (95%CI 1.43-2.45) kg].
+A systematic review which included 13 RCTs of nutritional support included a meta-analysis that showed a pooled increase in mean weight, which was greatest in undernourished patients [1.94 (95%CI 1.43-2.45) kg].
 There were also increases in grip strength 5.3% (p < 0.05) and small effects on fat free mass and skin fold thickness (Collins 2012) [evidence level I].
-A Cochrane Review updated in 2012 also demonstrated in a meta-analysis of data from 17 RCTs, that nutritional therapy resulted in body weight gain in undernourished patients [1.65 (95%CI 0.14-3.16) kg] and improved FFM index and exercise tolerance (6MWD) in all patients (Ferreira 2012) [evidence level I].
-Hence high calorie nutritional supplements should be considered in COPD, particularly those who are malnourished.
+In a follow-up meta analysis which focused on functional outcomes, nutritional support led to improvements in inspiratory muscle and expiratory muscle strength (Collins 2013) [evidence level I].
+A Cochrane Review updated in 2012 also demonstrated in a meta-analysis of data from 17 RCTs, that nutritional therapy resulted in body weight gain in undernourished patients [1.65 (95%CI 0.14-3.16) kg] and improved FFM index and exercise tolerance (6MWD) in all patients.
+Importantly, the increase in 6MWT reached the minimum clinically important difference in severe COPD patients (Ferreira 2012) [evidence level I].
+Hence high calorie nutritional supplements should be considered in COPD, particularly those who are malnourished and/or have severe disease.

 Obesity: At the other end of the spectrum, obesity is becoming increasingly prevalent in COPD.
 Obesity complicates COPD management and in addition to the negative metabolic consequences, is associated with decreased expiratory reserve volume (ERV) and functional residual capacity (FRC), increased use of inhaled medications, increased dyspnoea and fatigue, decreased heath related quality of life and decreased weight bearing exercise capacity (Cecere 2011, Ramachandran 2008, Ora 2009).
 Despite these negative effects, obesity has been associated with reduced mortality risk in severe COPD, (Landbo 1999) which may be due to a reduction in static lung volumes (Casanova 2005) and /or the increase in FFM (Poulain 2008) that occurs in obesity due to over-nutrition and increased weight bearing.
-Weight loss interventions have not been tested in COPD to date and no recommendations are currently available.Considering the improved prognosis for severe COPD patients with increasing BMI, weight loss strategies need to be considered with caution.
+No weight loss RCTs have been conducted in COPD to date, however, a recent pre-post study has demonstrated the potential benefits of weight loss.
+In this uncontrolled trial, dietary energy restriction coupled with resistance exercise training led to clinically significant improvements in BMI, exercise tolerance and health status, while preserving FFM (McDonald 2016b) [evidence level IV].
+Definitive RCTs are needed in this area in order to formulate clinical guidelines for managing obese COPD patients.

 Vitamin E: Vitamin E is a nutrient with antioxidant and anti-inflammatory properties.
-The ability for vitamin E to reduce biomarkers of oxidative stress in COPD has been demonstrated in one RCT (Daga 2003, but not another Wu 2007).
-In a large-scale RCT (Women’s Health Study, n=38597), the risk of developing chronic lung disease over a 10 year supplementation period was reduced by 10% in women using vitamin E supplements (600 IU on alternate days) [evidence level II].
+The ability for vitamin E to reduce biomarkers of oxidative stress in COPD has been demonstrated in one RCT (Daga 2003, but not another Wu 2007) [evidence level II].
+In a large-scale RCT (Women’s Health Study, n=38597), the risk of developing chronic lung disease over a 10 year supplementation period was reduced by 10% in women using vitamin E supplements (600 IU on alternate days), suggesting benefit of long term supplementation (Agler 2011) [evidence level III].

 Vitamin D/ calcium: Vitamin D regulates calcium homeostasis and bone metabolism, as well as having roles in immune function, inflammation, airway remodelling and muscle strength.
 Vitamin D is frequently deficient in COPD due to factors including the use of oral corticosteroids, smoking, poor diet and reduced exposure to sunlight due to physical limitations.
-Vitamin D deficiency was associated with lower lung function and more rapid decline in FEV1 among smokers in a cohort of elderly men followed for 20 years (Lange 2012) [evidence level III-2].
-As a result, osteoporosis is highly prevalent in COPD; in 658 COPD patients in the TORCH study, 23% were osteoporotic and 43% osteopenic (Ferguson 2009).
+Vitamin D deficiency was associated with lower lung function and more rapid decline in FEV1 among smokers in a cohort of elderly men followed for 20 years (Lange 2012) [evidence level III].
+In another cohort of 18,507 participants, lung function decline was faster, and COPD risk increased, in subjects with the lowest vitamin D levels (Afzal 2014).
+Corresponding with low vitamin D levels, osteoporosis is highly prevalent in COPD; in 658 COPD patients in the TORCH study, 23% were osteoporotic and 43% osteopenic (Ferguson 2009).
 While there are no COPD-specific treatment guidelines for osteoporosis, standard treatment guidelines apply, with patients using corticosteroids requiring treatment according to the guidelines for management of corticosteroid-induced osteoporosis, including daily calcium intake of 1200-1500 mg/day and vitamin D doses of 800-1000 IU per day (Grossman 2010).
-In an RCT using high-dose vitamin D (100,000 IU per month) administered over 1 year to 186 COPD patients, there was no improvement in exacerbation frequency, lung function, quality of life or mortality rate compared to placebo (Lehouck 2012).
-However, in the same trial, this vitamin D regimen resulted in an improvement in inspiratory muscle strength and oxidative metabolism compared to the placebo group, in patients undergoing pulmonary rehabilitation (Hornikx 2012) [evidence level II].
-A prespecified subgroup analysis in a multi-centre study of COPD patients demonstrated that those subjects (148 subjects of a total of 240 COPD patients recruited from London clinics) who had baseline serum 25-hydroxyvitamin D levels below 50nmol/L had a 43% reduction in moderate and severe exacerbations when taking 3mg of vitamin D orally 2 monthly, over 12 months (Martineau 2015).
-Vitamin D deficiency should be considered with a view to supplementary replacement in COPD patients [evidence level III].
+Vitamin D supplementation has been used in a small number of COPD trials.
+In an RCT using high-dose vitamin D (100,000 IU per month) administered over 1 year to 186 COPD patients, there was no improvement in exacerbation frequency, lung function, quality of life or mortality rate compared to placebo (Lehouck 2012) [evidence level II].
+However, in the same trial, this vitamin D regimen resulted in a reduction in exacerbations in subjects with severe vitamin D deficiency at baseline (Lehouck 2012) [evidence level III] and in an improvement in inspiratory muscle strength and oxidative metabolism compared to the placebo group, in patients undergoing pulmonary rehabilitation (Hornikx 2012) [evidence level II].
+A prespecified subgroup analysis in a multi-centre study of COPD patients demonstrated that those subjects (148 subjects of a total of 240 COPD patients recruited from London clinics) who had baseline serum 25-hydroxyvitamin D levels below 50nmol/L had a 43% reduction in moderate and severe exacerbations when taking 3mg of vitamin D orally 2 months, over a 12 month period (Martineau 2015) [evidence level III].
+Vitamin D deficiency should be considered with a view to supplementary replacement in COPD patients.

 To prevent dypsnoea while eating various strategies have been recommended: